laravel/docs/controllers.md

         }
     }

-You can define a route to this controller action like so:
+You can define a route to this controller method like so:

     use App\Http\Controllers\UserController;

     Route::get('/user/{id}', [UserController::class, 'show']);

-When an incoming request matches the specified route URI, the `show` method on the `UserController` class will be invoked and the route parameters will be passed to the method.
+When an incoming request matches the specified route URI, the `show` method on the `App\Http\Controllers\UserController` class will be invoked and the route parameters will be passed to the method.

 > {tip} Controllers are not **required** to extend a base class.
 However, you will not have access to convenient features such as the `middleware` and `authorize` methods.